-U.S. Treasury Secretary Steven Mnuchin said on Tuesday that Treasury Department lawyers had held discussions with the White House about an expected request from House Democrats for President Donald Trump`s tax returns.
+U.S. Treasury Secretary Steven Mnuchin said on Tuesday that Treasury Department lawyers had held "informational" discussions with the White House about an expected request from House Democrats for President Donald Trump`s tax returns.

 Mnuchin said he personally has had no conversations with anyone in the White House about the request, and was not briefed on the contents of the prior conversations between Treasury and White House lawyers.

 "I believe that was purely informational," he said of those discussions.
 "We had obviously read in the press that we were expecting this.
 I personally wasn’t involved in those conversations."`FOLLOW THE LAW`

 Speaking at a separate hearing of a hearing of the U.S. House Committee on Financial Services, Mnuchin said: "We would not ever ask for the White House`s permission on this nor did they give us the permission."

 At both hearings, Mnuchin said the Treasury would "follow the law" regarding Neal`s request for Trump`s tax returns, adding that was being reviewed by the Treasury`s legal department.

 Democratic Representative Carolyn Maloney said the communication between Treasury and the White House over the request for Trump`s returns was "deeply troubling."